Habib Essid: Head of Government of Tunisia

 On 5 January 2015, Essid was nominated as Head of Government by Nidaa Tounes and asked to form a new government.

 Initially, he formed a government composed of two political parties: Nidaa Tounes and the Free Patriotic Union.
 Following the announcement, all excluded political parties rejected the formation, leaving Essid short of the required 109 seats needed to obtain confidence.

 On 2 February 2015 the newly appointed Head of Government announced an inclusive new coalition government whose members include representatives of the Islamist Ennahda party and the secular parties Nidaa Tounes, the Free Patriotic Union and the liberals of Afek Tounes.
 On 5 February 2015, Essid's cabinet was approved by the parliament.
 The cabinet was sworn in the following day.

 On 26 June 2015, in the wake of the 2015 Sousse attacks, Essid promised to close 80 mosques within the week.
 The tourism industry, prior to the March Bardo National Museum attack, accounted for seven percent of Tunisia's GDP and almost 400,000 direct and indirect jobs.
 The government also plans to crack down on financing for certain associations as a countermeasure against another attack.
 Essid announced that:

 Essid lost a parliamentary confidence vote on 30 July 2016; there were 118 votes against him and three in favor.

+Personal life

+Habib Essid is married and has three children: his eldest works in Canada, his middle daughter is a professor in food science, and his youngest daughter is a medical resident.